Is Particle board a good material for furniture?

 Particle boards can be toxic.
 The manufacturing process uses urea formaldehyde resin which can release formaldehyde gas.

-Particle board furniture costs less than half as much as plywood furniture of similar dimensions .
+Particle board furniture can cost less than half as much as plywood furniture of similar dimensions .

 Particle boards are machine manufactured to desired dimensions.
-Standard pieces of furniture can be mass-produced using these boards.
+Standard pieces of furniture can be efficiently mass-produced.

 This further brings down the costs since there is no carpenter work involved.